image-js/image-js-docs/docs/Tutorials/ROI analysis.md

 ![Finding washers and nuts](./images/roiAnalysis/screwsMask.jpg)

 As you can see the result is decent, but there are two big washers in the bottom-left corner that were not captured.
-We don't know the correct values for fill ratio of the washer, so it's normal to make some "guesses" for optimal result.
+We don't know the correct values for fill ratio of the washer and the size of holes can vary, so it's normal to make some "guesses" for an optimal result.
 But then, as you can see, there is now a bolt that was also considered as a washer/nut.

 ![Fill ratio threshold too high](./images/roiAnalysis/fillRatioOverkill.jpg)

-It's due to the fact that our threshold mask has considered the reflected glow from it as a hole, so it's fill ratio is smaller than 1, even though this is not really the case.
+In this case fill ratio is not enough so we will now add another option, which is object's roundness.

-It's fine though, we can be more specific with what we are looking for.
-We will now add another option, which is object's roundness.
-This is a property that checks how close the ROIs shape resembles a perfect circle(which means roundness equals to 1).
+This is a property that checks how close the ROIs shape resembles a perfect circle(which means its roundness equals to 1).
 It is reasonable to believe that washers and nuts are more round than other objects after all.
 So we slightly modify our code and add another condition:

 ```ts